 Things to Consider in Export Contracts

-According to the Contracts for the International Sale of Goods (CISG), to which 94 states are parties as of April 2021, the main issues expected to be agreed in the contracts are as follows:
+According to the Contracts for the International Sale of Goods (CISG), to which 94 states are parties as of April 2021, the main issues expected to be agreed upon in import export agreements are as follows:

 · Quality and quantity of goods